-Builder's risk insurance covers damage to a home that is still under construction were it to catch fire, for example.
+Builder’s risk insurance covers damage if the unfinished house is damaged by accident during construction.
 The theft of building materials can also be covered by builder’s risk insurance, which is generally taken out together with builder’s liability insurance.
-This means that you are also covered by your insurance if damage is caused by scaffolding falling on to a neighbour’s property, for example.
+This means that you are also covered by your insurance if damage is caused by scaffolding suddenly falling on to a neighbour’s property.